Te Ture, Waeture me ngā Tikanga Act, Regulations & Codes

 Retirement Villages (General) Regulations 2006

 Prescribe what must be included in key disclosure documents, occupation right agreements, registration requirements and deed of supervision arrangements with statutory supervisors.
-They compliment Parts 2 and 3 of the Act.
+They complement Parts 2 and 3 of the Act.

 Retirement Villages (Dispute Panel) Regulations 2006